Guide To Dock Walking

 By now I’m sure you have heard the stories of people cruising the world on a million dollar yacht.

-Crew that are making money to see wild and exotic places.
+Crews of travelers that are making money while seeing wild and exotic places.
 Getting paid ridiculous amounts of money to sail the world, so why can’t this be you?
 You have been trying to land your first job on a yacht, but it just doesn’t seem to be working.